samee/oalex/runtime/skipper-rationale.md

 It is also evident how we would handle changing skippers between various contexts.
 The `Skipper` object does not remember any `input` or `pos` from one `skip.acrossLines()` call to another.
-So in a Python-like language, for instance, we can switch over between `skip.acrossLines()` and `skip.withinLine()` depending on whether we are in a bracketed context or not.
+So in a Python-like language, for instance, we can switch over between `Newlines::ignore_blank` and `Newlines::ignore_all` depending on whether we are in a bracketed context or not.
 Or even switch to a different `Skipper` object altogether if we are switching into parsing Javascript inside HTML.

 As for indentation-tracking, `Input` already keeps track of all newlines, so indentation of any token can be computed by examining the sequence of tabs and